Mrdnkosi2252/airbnb-clone-project/README.md

 - **GraphQL**: Query language for efficient API communication.
 - **Docker**: Containerization for consistent development environments.
 - **GitHub Actions**: CI/CD tool for automated testing and deployment.

+## Team Roles

+The Airbnb Clone Project involves multiple roles to ensure successful development and deployment.
+Below are the key roles and their responsibilities:

+- **Backend Developer**: Designs and implements server-side logic, APIs, and database integrations using Django and GraphQL.
+Ensures the application is scalable and performs efficiently.
+- **Database Administrator**: Plans and manages the relational database (e.g., PostgreSQL/MySQL), defining schemas, optimizing queries, and ensuring data integrity.
+- **DevOps Engineer**: Sets up CI/CD pipelines using GitHub Actions and Docker, automates testing and deployment, and maintains infrastructure reliability.
+- **Security Specialist**: Implements API security measures like authentication, authorization, and rate limiting to protect user data and transactions.
+- **Project Manager**: Oversees project progress, coordinates team tasks, and ensures timely delivery while maintaining alignment with project goals.